averyc1876/WritingExpansion/README.md

-# WritingExpansion
+# WritingExpansion Design branch

-A Vintage Story mod that changes the writing system in the game.
+Here you will find the design document for the mod, as well as other related files.
+For the actual code, head to [main](https://github.com/averyc1876/WritingExpansion/edit/main/)